Temporary, relocated or defunct

 The original chimestand may remain in the tower.

-- Cooper, Bailey & Co.'s Circus, Philadelphia, PA
+- Cooper, Bailey & Co.'s Circus,

-- A light weight 16-bell chime was bought from
+- A lightweight 16-bell chime was bought from

 Vanduzen & Tift in 1880 for $600;